salimane/rediscluster-py/README.rst

 rediscluster-py
 ===============

-a Python interface to a Cluster of Redis key-value store.
+a Python interface to a Cluster of Redis key-value stores.

 Project Goals
 -------------

-The goal is to be a drop in replacement of redis-py when you would like to shard your data into a cluster of redis servers. rediscluster-py is based on the awesome
-`redis-py <https://github.com/andymccurdy/redis-py.git>`_ StrictRedis
-Api, thus the original api commands would work without problems within the context of a cluster of redis servers
+The goal is to be a drop in replacement of redis-py when you would like to shard your data among different Redis instances in a transparent, fast, and fault tolerant way. rediscluster-py is based on the awesome `redis-py <https://github.com/andymccurdy/redis-py.git>`_ StrictRedis Api, thus the original api commands would work without problems within the context of a cluster of redis servers